 QOPI is an ASCO member benefit available at no charge to oncology practices with at least one active ASCO member.

-The QOPI Task Force—consisting of practicing oncologists, health service researchers, nurses and other leaders in oncology—sets the strategic direction for and guides implementation of the QOPI program.
+The QOPI Steering Group—consisting of practicing oncologists, health service researchers, nurses and other leaders in oncology—sets the strategic direction for and guides implementation of the QOPI program.

 Founder and Original QOPI Alpha Group

 This small group of volunteers committed to quality in oncology conceptualized and piloted the first outpatient oncology assessment program in 2002.

-QOPI has accumulated data sets from 2008 through 2017 on over 180 quality measures with aggregate data from hundreds of oncology practices.
+QOPI has accumulated data sets from 2008 through 2018 on over 190 retired and current quality measures with aggregate data from hundreds of oncology practices.
 This data can be used for your practice’s internal quality improvement projects, as well as for research studies and publications.